freddysaav/P4Tree/V1/P4-Random-Forest-5/README.md

 # Quick Start Guide

 To run the code
-1. Use or Create a BMV2 VM or machine.
-You can download our ready-to-use machine [here](https://drive.google.com/drive/folders/122pO1naACjXhwBUpNBiYIfDq9REoIMp-?usp=sharing), or you can create it yourself [here](https://nsg-ethz.github.io/p4-utils/installation.html).

-2. Clone the repository in your home folder

-3. cd to P4-Desicion-Tree folder
+1. Use the machine...

+2. cd /home/vagrant/tutorials/exercises/P4Tree/P4-Random-Forest-5

-4. `sudo p4run`
+3. `sudo make`

+4. In another terminal in the same path run:

+`simple_switch_CLI < s1-commands\(uni1\).txt`

+This is done to embed the trained tree of the UNIV1 dataset

+If you want to embed the UNIV2 trained tree, run:

+`simple_switch_CLI < s1-commands\(uni2\).txt`

 5. In the mininet CLI open a new terminal on host 1 `xterm h1`.

-6. Send the traffic from `h1` to `h2` using tcpreplay.
-A fast test file (< 10 minutes) containing 100k packets is provided in PCAPs folder.
+6. Send traffic from `h1` to `h2` using tcpreplay.
+A quick test file of the UNIV1 dataset (< 10 minutes) containing 100k packets in the PCAP folder is provided.

 `sudo tcpreplay -i h1-eth0 ../PCAPs/fast_test.pcap`

 7. To display the results, in another terminal run:

-`python mycontroller.py`

-8. Note you may need to exit and type `sudo p4run` again to reinitialize and do a new test with new data.
+`simple_switch_CLI < get_results.txt`

+8. To restart the program, the following command is executed in the same path:

+`sudo make clean`

+Return to step 1

 9. In case you want to do performance evaluations and heavy tests: debugging and logging should be disabled otherwise several packets will be lost during real-time tests.
 This can be done by recompiling bmv2 using the options that disable logging.

-`cd p4-tools/bmv2/`
+`cd /home/vagrant/behavioral-model`

 `sudo ./configure 'CXXFLAGS=-g -O3' 'CFLAGS=-g -O3' --disable-logging-macros --disable-elogger`